wKRAHUw/Arduino-Micro-N64-USB-adapter/README.md

 -A Pads layout file for use with a PCB milling machine.
 -A PNG wiring diagram showing how to wire the adapter.

+You will need to get the Joystick library by Matthew Heironimus.

 You do not need a PCB milling machine to build the adapter.
 You can wire the circuit directly on a breadboard.